harsha491/Final_Project/README.md

 (be sure to read the instructions given in course Moodle)

 The purpose of this project is to simulate the health impact and savings a small NGO serving 300-500 people can have through simple interventions and counseling for clinically preventable diseases over a period of three years.
+After comments on moodle I also tried in to factor individual health care costs for a variable percentage of intervention level and a lariable percentage of effectiveness or adherence to the intervention.

 ## Simulation's variables of uncertainty